LC-Data/ArnoldBot/README.md

 # ArnoldBot
-My Twitterbot, for continual tweeting of a predefined (also capable of procedurally generating unique new tweets) list, and other features!
+My Twitterbot, for continual tweeting of predefined or procedurally generated unique tweets, and other features!

 Programmed in Python utilizing various libraries including tweepy and twython!